toto3mk/T-Tech/README.md

 🚀 Features

-    Responsive Frontend: A clean, single-page inquiry form built with Tailwind CSS.
+    Responsive Frontend: A clean, single-page inquiry form built with Tailwind CSS

-    Node.js Backend: An Express.js server to handle API requests.
+    Node.js Backend: An Express.js server to handle API requests

-    Persistent Storage: All form submissions are saved to a server-side SQLite database file (projects.db).
+    Persistent Storage: All form submissions are saved to a server-side SQLite database file (projects.db)

-    Client-Side Validation: JavaScript ensures all required fields are filled and correctly formatted before submission.
+    Client-Side Validation: JavaScript ensures all required fields are filled and correctly formatted before submission

-    AI Integration: A (currently disabled) "Generate Project Brief" button that can call the Gemini API to help users write their project description.

 🛠️ Tech Stack